 CLS services are assessed using the tools provided by CMHCM.
-The tools include the CLS assessment, the psychosocial, the Intervention and Template/Guide, the Net Analysis Tool for Support Time, the Weekly Schedule, the Level of Care Grid, and the UM Guide Sheet.
+The tools include the CLS assessment (located in the Performance of Major Life Activities (PMLA) assessment), the psychosocial, the Intervention and Template/Guide, Weekly Schedule, the Level of Care Grid, and the UM Guide Sheet.
 These tools were developed to be used as a guide for service requests, and are to be utilized by case holders to obtain a full picture of a consumer's CLS needs.
 The goal of these tools is to provide a comprehensive and complete review of the medical necessity of CLS in each of the areas assessed (Behavioral Supports, Community Integration, etc.).
 These tools will also assist case holders in developing a CLS plan which will be incorporated into a consumer's individualized plan of service.
 Once the services are determined to meet medical necessity criteria and the authorizations are approved, the plan will be able to be signed off on and will become effective at that time.